konnector/meraki-gang/README.md

 - **src/lib/spreadsheetGenerator.ts**: Utility module using ExcelJS to create downloadable XLSX files from the generated spreadsheet data, including headers and formulas.

-- **src/components/SpreadsheetPreview.tsx**: Component for rendering tabular data preview using TanStack Table library, showing the generated spreadsheet in the UI before download.

 ### Configuration Files